Updated 20 July 2021

 Countries open for vaccinated travellers

 There’s a good chance the list will only expand in the foreseeable future as COVID immunity passports become widespread.
-So, come back later for this updated list of countries open for vaccinated travellers.
+So, come back later for this updated list of countries open for vaccinated travellers categorized by regions.

 The Bahamas is welcoming fully vaccinated tourists to spend their sedative Caribbean vacation by waiving all pre-travel testing requirements.
 Effective 1 May 2021, international visitors travelling to the Bahamas from other countries who are fully vaccinated and have passed the two-week immunity period will be exempt from testing requirements for entry and inter-island travel.
 The Bahamas Ministry of Tourism currently accepts Pfizer-BioNTech, Moderna, Johnson & Johnson, and AstraZeneca vaccines.